Big-T-AU/TechnoGronk/README.md

 - 👋 Hi, I’m @TechnoGronk
 - 👀 I’m interested in learning Python - mostly  data science
 - 🌱 I’m currently learning Git and Github
-- 💞️ I’m looking to collaborate on - probablre not at that stage yet
+- 💞️ I’m looking to collaborate on - probably not at that stage yet
 - 📫 How to reach me at patterson3011@gmail.com

 <!---